The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 INGENIOUSLY CREATIVE LIVE FIRE-COOKING: ACME FIRE CULT

-Brought to you by fire-cooking heavy weights Andrew Clarke (Brunswick House, St Leonards) and Daniel Watkins (St Leonards), ACME fire cult is a smokey den of deliciousness, conveniently housed in Dalston’s 40ft Brewery.
+ACME Fire Cult – brought to you by fire-cooking heavy weights Andrew Clarke (St Leonards) and Daniel Watkins (er, St Leonards) – is a restaurant in Dalston… Wait, scratch that, a smokey den of deliciousness, conveniently housed in 40ft Brewery (which happens to be one of our favourite London breweries).
 Turn up with a group of mates and you can sit and feast on everything from BBQ’d bavette (perfectly balanced with ancho koji and pickles) to coal roasted leeks with pistachio and romesco, washed down by a cold locally-brewed beer.
 Or three.

 Details: Abbot Street Car Park, Dalston, E8 3DP | Book here